-The widespread contemporary exploitation of men, women, and children is unacceptable to people of conscience the world over.
-Traditional approaches to preventing trafficking in human beings, protecting and assisting trafficked persons, and bringing criminals to justice have had some small impact on the global phenomenon, but not enough.
+The widespread contemporary exploitation of men, women, and children is unacceptable to people of conscience worldwide.
+Traditional approaches to preventing human trafficking, protecting and assisting trafficked persons, and bringing criminals to justice have had some impact on this global issue, but not enough.

-The United Nations Global Initiative to Fight Human Trafficking (UN.GIFT) was born out of a renewed commitment by world leaders in the battle against human trafficking to end this crime, one of the most egregious violations of human rights in the world today.
-Formally launched in March 2007 by the United Nations Office on Drugs and Crime (UNODC), and made possible by a generous grant from the United Arab Emirates, UN.GIFT is a call to action, reminding Governments, civil society actors, the media, the business community, and concerned individuals of their common commitments to fight trafficking in persons, and that this battle can not be fought, or won, alone.
-As of 4 December 2007, 116 nations had ratified the Protocol to Prevent, Suppress, and Punish Trafficking in Persons, Especially Women and Children, thereby providing a common framework for international efforts.
+The United Nations Global Initiative to Fight Human Trafficking (UN.GIFT) was born out of a renewed commitment by world leaders to end this crime, one of the most egregious violations of human rights today.
+Launched in March 2007 by the United Nations Office on Drugs and Crime (UNODC) and made possible by a generous grant from the United Arab Emirates, UN.GIFT is a call to action.
+It reminds governments, civil society actors, the media, the business community, and concerned individuals of their shared commitment to fight human trafficking, emphasizing that this battle cannot be fought or won alone.
+As of 4 December 2007, 116 nations had ratified the Protocol to Prevent, Suppress, and Punish Trafficking in Persons, Especially Women and Children, providing a common framework for international efforts.